Have you ever wondered how you could describe and share your opinions more clearly? A great way to do so is by using intensifiers!

 How Do I Use Intensifiers?

-- Today’s lesson was so interesting!
+- Today’s lesson was interesting.

-- That handbag is really expensive.
+- That handbag is expensive.

-- Today was such a cold day.
+- Today was a cold day.

 What Are Some Other Popular Intensifiers in the U.S.?

 One intensifier that is REALLY overused is: literally.
-If you watch videos on social media, you have most likely heard this word.
+If you watch videos on social media, you have probably heard this word.
 This is one good example of why knowing the correct meaning of a word is so important!
 Be sure to keep your dictionary handy, look up these intensifiers, and learn how to use them correctly in a sentence.